dkruythoff/dkruythoff/README.md

 # Hi, I'm Darius 👋

-I am a Frontend Architect and Senior Software Engineer with over 20 years building for the web, and 10 years of professional experience specializing in Vue 3, TypeScript, and the lifecycle of responsive design systems.
+I am a Frontend Architect and Senior Software Engineer with over 20 years building for the web; specializing in Vue 3, TypeScript, and the lifecycle of responsive design systems.

 ## 🏗️ Architectural Philosophy